IgniteUI/igniteui-docfx/en/components/general/how-to/signal-r-service-live-data.md

   alt="Hub example with callers" title="Hub example with callers" />

 We've created a [StreamHub class](https://github.com/IgniteUI/finjs-web-api/blob/d493f159e0a6f14b5ffea3e893f543f057fdc92a/WebAPI/Models/StreamHub.cs#L9) that inherits the base Hub class, which is responsible for managing connections, groups, and messaging.
-It's good to keep in mind that the Hub class is stateless and each new invocation of a certain method is in new instance of this class.
-It's useless to save state in instance properties, rather we suggest to use static properties, in our case we use static key value pair collection to store data for each connected client.
+It's good to keep in mind that the Hub class is stateless and each new invocation of a certain method is in a new instance of this class.
+It's useless to save state in instance properties, rather we suggest using static properties, in our case we use static key-value pair collection to store data for each connected client.

-Other useful properties of this class are *Clients*, *Context* and *Groups*.
+Other useful properties of this class are *Clients*, *Context*, and *Groups*.
 They can help you to manage certain behavior based on the unique *ConnectionID*.
 Also, this class provides you with the following useful methods:
 - OnConnectedAsync() - Called when a new connection is established with the hub.
 - OnDisconnectedAsync(Exception) - Called when a connection with the hub is terminated.

-They allows us to perform any additional logic when a connection is established or closed.
-In our application we've also added *UpdateParameters* method that gets a *Context connection ID* and use it to send back data at certain interval.
+They allow us to perform any additional logic when a connection is established or closed.
+In our application, we've also added *UpdateParameters* method that gets a *Context connection ID* and use it to send back data at a certain interval.
 As you can see we communicate over a unique *ConnectionID* which prevents a streaming intervention from other Clients.

 ```cs
 public async void UpdateParameters(int interval, int volume, bool live = false, bool updateAll = true)